Front view of Las Vegas NV house

 For Investors:

-- Be prepared to pay off outstanding taxes as part of the purchase process.
+• Be prepared to handle outstanding taxes as part of acquisition costs.

 4. Damage to Credit and Financial Stability

-Although property tax liens aren’t always reported to credit bureaus, unpaid taxes can still affect your credit indirectly.
-For example, if the issue leads to foreclosure or other financial challenges, it could negatively impact your creditworthiness.
+While property tax liens aren’t always reported directly to credit bureaus, they can still impact your credit indirectly.
+For example, liens can prevent refinancing, trigger foreclosure, or cause delinquencies that hurt your overall financial standing.

 For Homeowners:

-- Poor credit can make it harder to secure loans, refinance your mortgage, or qualify for rental housing.
+• Lower credit can make it difficult to qualify for loans or rental housing.

 For Investors: